-Global destinations are a key aspect of travel and tourism and their appeal is strongly influenced by factors such as their location, access and changing trends.
-In this unit, you will use a range of resources to investigate the location and features of global destinations and explain the features that give appeal to global destinations and support different types of tourism.
+Global destinations are a key aspect of travel and tourism, and their appeal is strongly influenced by factors such as their location, access and changing trends.
+In this unit, students will use a range of resources to investigate the location and features of global destinations and explain the features that give appeal to global destinations and support different types of tourism.

-This unit will enable you to progress to higher-education courses by developing your knowledge of how to carry out research and make decisions based on information from a variety of sources.
-It will also help prepare you for a career in the travel and tourism industry as you apply geographical knowledge and evaluate travel and tourism data in order to meet a given brief.
+This unit will enable students to progress to higher-education courses by developing knowledge of how to carry out research and make decisions based on information from a variety of sources.
+It will also help prepare students for a career in the travel and tourism industry as they apply geographical knowledge and evaluate travel and tourism data to meet a given brief.